stanwood/handbook/README.md

     - Deploying
     - Service Desk

 Book non-project work on project Travel & Admin.
-Try to book as much project hours as possible.
+Always book project work on projects.

-## Offboarding
+## Off-boarding

 We strive to be a company that does not have to fire people.

 However, even the best hiring and people development process fails from time to time, and we have to part ways with a person.

-We give feedback at least every 3 months during our performance reviews.
+We give feedback at least every 6 months during our performance reviews.

-There are 5 reasons for ending or not extending a contract:
+There are 5 main reasons for ending or not extending a contract:

 1. Gross negligence or malicious behaviour hurting a client or the company
-2. Hurting another Woody or poisoning a team
+2. Hurting another Woody or poisoning the team athmosphere
-3. Not following our Vision and Ideals
+3. Not following our vision and values
+4. Long term under-performance with no improvement through coaching.
-4. Financial strains the company cannot overcome
+5. Financial strains the company cannot overcome
-5. The employee asks us to end the contract
+6. The employee asks us to end the contract

 ### Process

+This process is only valid for reasons #3.

+#1 leads to immediate termination without any severance package

+For reasons #2, #4 or #5 we only honour the contracts.

 - The team lead and the MD decide to start the process.
-- All team leads to discuss the issue.
+- All team leads discuss the issue.
 - Team leads have a veto that the MD can override.
-- The team lead of the team member and the MD decide to end the contract.
-- The employee is told by his lead with Hannes present
-- That he/she is officially on-notice for four weeks
-- What changes are required to stay in the company
+- The Woodie is told by his lead with Hannes present, that he/she is officially on-notice for four weeks and what changes are required to stay in the company.
-- Daily check-ins with Hannes and the respective Lead
+- Daily check-ins with Hannes and the respective lead.
 - After 4 weeks the leads and Hannes review the process and decide to either
 	- End the contract
 	- Extend the contract
 	- Extend the on-notice period by another 4 weeks
 - The employee is told the decision by the Lead with Hannes present
 - Hannes will inform the company about the decision and the reasons
-- Should the contract be ended, we offer a 4 week grace period during which
-- The employee gets full pay
+- Should the contract be ended, we offer a 4 week grace period during which the employee gets full pay
+- The developer must show 200% commitment during those 4 weeks including reporting every ticket when they start and end working on to the team lead and project manager
 - stanwood uses all their contacts to find another engagement for the developer
-- The developer must show 200% commitment during those 4 weeks including reporting every ticket when they start and end working on to the team lead and project manager

-This process is only valid for reasons 3.
-If we ever need to lay off people due to financial strains, we honour the contracts.

-Before it comes to that we

-- Try to increase sales.
-- Try to get funding.
-- Try to find developers who can work part-time, take sabbaticals or work somewhere else for a bit.

 ### Last day

 #### Ops

-- Disable all accounts from onboarding
+- Disable all accounts from on-boarding

 #### MD